RebelToolbox/RebelDocumentation/development/compiling/compiling_for_ios.rst

 .. seealso::

     This page describes how to compile iOS export template binaries from source.
-    If you're looking to export your project to iOS instead, read :ref:`doc_exporting_for_ios`.
+    If you're looking to export your project to iOS instead, read :doc:`/tutorials/export/exporting_for_ios`.

 Requirements
 ------------